 In the struggle to manage the ever-increasing amount of plastic waste, cities and governments are turning to incineration.
 But this merely shifts the problem somewhere else.
 Emissions associated with incineration include dioxins and metals such as mercury, lead and cadmium.
 Workers and nearby communities are particularly affected, but the toxins can also travel long distances and be deposited on the soil and in water far away.
-Plus, incinerating plastics produces highly toxic by-products, which end up in ash or sludge and create a new waste disposal problem.
+Plus, incinerating plastics produces highly toxic by-products, which end up in ash or Even if you try to avoid coming into contact with plastics, you will still be exposed to them.
+The body has no mechanism to protect itself.

+sludge and create a new waste disposal problem.
 This material can end up in landfills, caves, farmland and wetlands, creating a long-term threat to environment and health.
 Open burning is even more problematic: this is frequently done in developing countries and rural areas that have no access to organized waste management.
 Addressing the health impacts of plastic production, use and disposal will require actions along the whole supply chain.
 One thing is clear: transparency will be the key to success.